BenMSmith/vortexlibris/about.markdown

 permalink: /about/
 ---

-Vortex Libris is a project by [Ben Smith](http://goodatinter.net) where the author revisits 90s contemporary Christian ephemera from an exvangelical lens.
+Vortex Libris is a project by [Ben Smith](http://goodatinter.net) where the author revisits 90s contemporary Christian ephemera from an ex-vangelical lens.

 ## Why Vortex Libris?